 Bleach Tie Dye Spray Bottle Techniques

-There are a few different ways how to do bleach tie-dye, which I’ll highlight below.
+There are a few different ways how to do bleach tie-dye and make bleach dye patterns (aka bleach dye techniques), which I’ll highlight below.
 You may find ways that I don’t mention which will more than likely work just as well too.

 - Crumple Bleach Tie Dying – crumple up your fabric evenly and secure with rubber bands.

 - Folding Bleach Tie Dying – use different folding techniques to create a unique piece.
 Learn more about the Folding Tie Dye Technique with this video.